hisplan/docker-cellranger/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    count               Count gene expression and feature barcoding reads from a single sample and GEM well vdj                 Assembles single-cell VDJ receptor sequences from 10x Immune Profiling libraries aggr                Aggregate data from multiple Cell Ranger runs reanalyze           Re-run secondary analysis (dimensionality reduction, clustering, etc) targeted-compare    Analyze targeted enrichment performance by comparing a targeted sample to its cognate parent WTA sample (used as input for targeted gene expression) targeted-depth      Estimate targeted read depth values (mean reads per cell) for a specified input parent WTA sample and a target panel CSV file mkvdjref            Prepare a reference for use with CellRanger VDJ mkfastq             Run Illumina demultiplexer on sample sheets that contain 10x-specific sample index sets testrun             Execute the 'count' pipeline on a small test dataset mat2csv             Convert a gene count matrix to CSV format mkgtf               Prepare a GTF file for use as a 10x transcriptome reference mkref               Prepare a reference for use with 10x analysis software.
-Requires a GTF and FASTA upload              Upload a summary of an analysis pipeline job to 10x Genomics support sitecheck           Collect Linux system configuration information
+    count               Count gene expression (targeted or whole-transcriptome) and/or feature barcode reads from a single sample and GEM well
+    multi               Analyze multiplexed data or combined gene expression/immune profiling/feature barcode data vdj                 Assembles single-cell VDJ receptor sequences from 10x Immune Profiling libraries aggr                Aggregate data from multiple Cell Ranger runs reanalyze           Re-run secondary analysis (dimensionality reduction, clustering, etc) targeted-compare    Analyze targeted enrichment performance by comparing a targeted sample to its cognate parent WTA sample (used as input for targeted gene expression) targeted-depth      Estimate targeted read depth values (mean reads per cell) for a specified input parent WTA sample and a target panel CSV file mkvdjref            Prepare a reference for use with CellRanger VDJ mkfastq             Run Illumina demultiplexer on sample sheets that contain 10x-specific sample index sets testrun             Execute the 'count' pipeline on a small test dataset mat2csv             Convert a gene count matrix to CSV format mkref               Prepare a reference for use with 10x analysis software.
+Requires a GTF and FASTA mkgtf               Filter a GTF file by attribute prior to creating a 10x reference upload              Upload analysis logs to 10x Genomics support sitecheck           Collect linux system configuration information
     help                Prints this message or the help of the given subcommand(s)
 ```